spondonsarma/ALF_2.5_Personal/README.md

 Toshihiro Sato, Martin Hohenadler:  documentation for the Ising model.

-Fakher Assaad:   documentation fot the Hubbard model.
+Fakher Assaad:   documentation for the Hubbard model.

 Martin Bercx and Fakher Assaad: general description for the package.